Release date: October 18, 1999; Boing Bag 1 release: December 24, 1999; Boing Bag 2a release: January 9, 2001

 - OS 3.5 contains the unregistered version of Miami 3.2b as the special OS 3.5 version did not work out.

 - Chris Young notes that the release version of OS 3.5 saw the return of the disk space "fuel gauge", seen in pre-2.0 versions of Workbench.

 - Holger Kruse explains the v44.x version numbering for OS 3.5; posted on comp.sys.amiga.misc (11.13.99): "V43 was used for a lot of things, but AFAIK never quite officially.
 The main reason why 3.5 is not V43 but V44 is probably to avoid revision number clashes with the various third-party V43 modules, e.g. the V43 datatype API and implementations.
 What happened is that a lot of third parties tried to extend AmigaOS on their own, once they saw that there was no official development going on any more, and they decided to use V43 because it was the smallest version number guaranteed to be higher than any official OS version number.
 Now with OS 3.5, Amiga Inc. has to increase the version number once more to officially obsolete those intermediate third-party products, hence V44."

-- OS 3.5 could easily be deemed "the most controversial OS release in the Amiga's history."
+- OS 3.5 could easily be deemed "the most (or one of the most) controversial OS releases in the Amiga's history."